-Entering ASA or SSH device Commands: CDO begins executing commands in Global configuration mode.
+Entering ASA device Commands: CDO begins executing commands in Global configuration mode.

 Entering Cisco IOS commands: CDO begins executing commands in User EXEC mode.
 You will need to start a sequence of commands with enable followed by config t if they need to be executed in global configuration mode.

 Long Commands: If you enter a very long command, CDO attempts to break up your command into multiple commands so that they can all be run against the ASA API or Cisco IOS API.
 If CDO is unable to determine a proper separation in your command, it will prompt you for a hint on where to break the list of commands.
 For example:

 Error: CDO attempted to execute a portion of this command with a length that exceeded 600 characters.
 You can give a hint to CDO at where a proper command separation point is by breaking up your list of commands with an additional empty line between them.